The Dust Factory: Plot

-Ryan Flynn (Ryan Kelley) is a young boy who, traumatized by the death of his father, has not spoken aloud or exercised his imagination since.
+Ryan Flynn is a young boy who, traumatized by the death of his father, has not spoken aloud or exercised his imagination since.
 While on a walk with a friend, Ryan falls from a bridge and apparently drowns.
 He finds himself in a parallel universe called the Dust Factory, which houses all humans who are on the verge of death, but have yet to die.
 The Dust Factory's topography is immense, encompassing lakes, forests, mountains, and a wide field covered by dry grass.
 In the center of the Dust Factory is a circus pavilion whose Ringmaster is a figure of some authority and dread.
 Each person dwelling in the Dust Factory must enter the circus pavilion and make a leap (a literal leap of faith) across the arena into the arms of a trapeze artist to proceed into death or return to life.
 The latter decision occurs when a participant falls into the arena during the leap, leaving behind a pile of dust which marks the passage, gives the realm its name, and when disturbed allows the one doing so to enter a hidden chamber where they play a game of the individual's choosing against the Ringmaster.
-In the Factory, Ryan regains his voice and is reunited with his grandfather (Armin Mueller-Stahl), whose alzheimer's disease has (in his real life) prevented him from communicating with his family.
+In the Factory, Ryan regains his voice and is reunited with his grandfather, whose alzheimer's disease has (in his real life) prevented him from communicating with his family.
 The grandfather, who is apparently knowledgeable about the inner workings of the Dust Factory, advises and tells him stories.
 The stories he tells, which outwardly appear to convey no obvious meaning, contain hidden parables that Ryan must solve.
 The theme of belief and hope versus cynicism or despair surfaces in relation to one of these.